carlosedp/riscv-bringup/Qemu/Readme.md

 ## Build U-Boot

 U-Boot is the bootloader used to load the Kernels from the filesystem.
-It has a menu that allows one to select which version of the Kernel to use (if needed).
+It has a menu that allows you to select which version of the Kernel to use (if needed).

 To allow booting on Qemu passing the configured CPU and memory parameters down to the Kernel, two patches are required.
 These might be upstreamed soon.